ska-sa/spead2/doc/recv-chunk-group.rst

 larger) than the group's window.
 When the group's window slides forward, the streams' windows are adjusted to ensure they still fit within the group's window.
-In other words, a stream's window determines how much reordering is tolerated within a stream, while the group's window determines how out of sync the streams are allowed to become.
+In other words, a stream's window determines how much reordering is tolerated within a stream, while the group's window determines how out-of-sync the streams are allowed to become.

 When desynchronisation does occur, there is a choice of strategies.
 The default